pip-install-python/Dash-Leaflet-Tile-Weather-Explorer/README.md

 ```

 ### Running Examples
-Navigate to the example you wish to run and execute the application:
+Navigate to the app.py file and execute the application:

 ```
-cd weather_map
 python app.py
 ```